These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 - Not the cheapest option

-If you’ve ever used a dry shampoo before, chances are it will have been Batiste as this brand has been around for years.
-The brand's Blush version is more heavyweight compared to their other lineup, which means it's easy to get quick results and extra volume on oily roots, although it does leave white patches when not holding the bottle at arm’s length.
+If you’ve ever used a dry shampoo before, chances are it will have been Batiste.
+This Blush version is more heavyweight compared to their other lineup, which means it's easy to get quick results and extra volume on oily roots, although it does leave white patches when not holding the bottle at arm’s length.
 While this budget option probably won’t keep your hair looking freshly washed the entire day, it's great for volume-boosting top-ups throughout the day.
-All this being said, for such a low price, you can’t go wrong with Batiste.
+For such a low price, you can’t go wrong with Batiste.

 For